 Q: Do you accept insurance?

 No, but the majority of my clients receive some form of reimbursement from their insurance.
 I’ll provide all the necessary paperwork for you to be reimbursed by your insurance provider.
 I’ll also provide a Q&A – questions to ask your insurance provider to determine your coverage.
 I have a helpful form to guide you through important questions to ask.
 Click here to view.

 Q: What is your cancellation policy?

 I’ll always do my best to work with you.
 I understand emergencies arise.
-However, please respect my time and call 24-hours in advance, if possible, to reschedule an appointment.
-After one no-show/no call, a deposit for future sessions may be required.
+However, please respect my time and call 24-hours in advance, if possible, to reschedule.
+A no-show no call, depending on circumstances, may result in a $75 fee.